rynomad/bespeak/pages/db process operator.md

 - ## Schema Definitions
 - ### Input Schema

-  An array of operations to be performed on the database, with each operation being an object that contains:
+  an object that contains:
 - `operation`: The type of operation (e.g., 'findOne', 'upsert', 'patch').
 - `collection`: The target collection for the operation.
 - `params`: The parameters for the operation.
 - ### Output Schema
-- The output is an Observable that emits the result of the database operation.
+- The output is the result of the database operation.
+	- in the case of find, findOne, rxdb supports returning an observable of updates any time the data changes. we wrap this in a higher order observable and return the document contents as plain JSON.
 - ### Config Schema
 	- Configuration object for the database module:
 		- `dbName`: The name of the database.